 Carrot cakes are typically stored in the fridge for up to a week.
 This keeps the cream cheese frosting or icing from melting in warmer temperatures.

-Carrot cake layers can be frozen unfrosted, simply allow the cakes to cool completely before wrapping in plastic wrap and then foil.
+Carrot cake layers can be frozen and unfrosted, simply allow the cakes to cool completely before wrapping them in plastic wrap and then foil.

 If freezing an entire frosted or iced carrot cake, allow it to freeze solid before wrapping it in plastic wrap and tin foil.
 Individual portions can also be frozen in this manner, just slice the cake before freezing!